 When your favorite earrings start giving off that strange smell or your signature necklace looks tarnished, you’ll want to know how to clean silver jewelry without ruining it.
 Fortunately, it’s easy to do.

 How Do YOU Pronounce It?

 It seems like everyone pronounces jewelry differently.
 Some say “joo-EL-ree” while others say “joo-LUH-ree.”
 In the South, I’ve heard “JOO-ree” but Southerners have their own pronunciations for lots of things, bless their hearts.

-Regardless of your spelling proficiency, there’s one thing we can all agree on: tarnished silver is not just unsightly, it smells unpleasant, too.
-Since most silver jewelry is actually sterling silver, an alloy of copper and silver, it tarnishes in response to hydrogen sulfide in the air.
+There’s one thing we can all agree on: tarnished silver is not just unsightly, it smells nasty, too.
+Since most silver jewelry is sterling silver — an alloy of copper and silver — it tarnishes in response to hydrogen sulfide in the air.
 If you have particularly moist skin, it may also turn green in response to the jewelry’s copper component.
 And that smell?
 It’s the product of the sulfuric reaction.

-While tarnish doesn’t actually damage your jewelry, it does become more difficult to remove the longer it remains in place.
-That’s why it’s important to know how to clean silver jewelry and then do so on a regular basis, ideally after each wearing.
+While tarnish doesn’t damage your jewelry, it does become more difficult to remove the longer it remains in place.
+That’s why it’s important to know how to clean silver jewelry and then do so on a regular basis — ideally after each wearing.